jothms/portfolio-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dynamic, accomplished Mechanical Engineer with more than 4+ years of experience in various high-level engineering projects and startup ventures.
+Dynamic, accomplished Mechanical Engineer with diverse experience in various high-level engineering projects and startup ventures.
 Creative disrupter with skill sets intersecting Mechanical and Production
 Engineering and Innovation management.
 Out-of-the-box innovative thinker and a multidisciplinary creative who can bring in new perspectives when building new products and services.
 Get shit done mentality with a love for startup ventures and fast-paced environments.
 Expertise in scaling and ramping up business verticals and projects in corporate and startup environments.

 {{< icon name="download" pack="fas" >}} Please download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.